pchudzik/blog.pchudzik.com/content/post/2017/dynamic-beans.md

 }
 {{</highlight>}}

-You can define scope, add constructor arguments, inject other beans, and set name of the bean.
+You can define scope, add constructor arguments, inject other beans, and set the name of the bean.

-Note that DynamicBeanExample has constructor with two arguments.
+Note that DynamicBeanExample has a constructor with two arguments.
 First one is string, second is TestDependency object.
 You can skip this kind of dependency and spring will automatically provide bean instance.

 # Creating multiple dynamically defined beans

 Creating single bean instance was easy.
-Creating multiple instances of the same bean is just putting bean creation in the loop ;) But let's complicate it a bit and use factory method instead:
+Creating multiple instances of the same bean is just putting bean creation in the loop ;) But let's complicate it a bit and use a factory method instead:

 {{<highlight java>}}
 @Component